EXCLUSIVE-Dutch software firm Exact in $1.2 bln buyout talks

 “The Managing Board and the Supervisory Board of Exact will be carefully evaluating these expressions of interest and will take the interests of all stakeholders, including the shareholders, into full consideration in their decision making.”

-Exact’s shares closed up 23 percent at 31 euros a share at 1629 GMT.
-At one point, shares hit a high of 36 euros, their highest level since 2001 and on track for their biggest daily gain since the firm’s listing in 1999.
+Exact’s shares were up 26 percent at 31.8 euros a share at 1331 GMT.
+At one point, shares hit a high of 36 euros, their highest level since 2001 and on track for their biggest-ever daily gain since the firm’s listing in 1999.

 “Private equity interest around Exact has been mounting since UNIT4 was snapped up by Advent,” said a source, who declined to be named because the talks are private.